Risk-team icon

 After a decision is made in a case, the payment moves from the Open cases list to the Closed cases list.

-If the transaction was cancelled because the case was rejected during manual review, this is a permanent decision that cannot be reversed.
+If the transaction was canceled because the case was rejected during manual review, this is a permanent decision that cannot be reversed.
 However, it is still important to document the proper status for a manual review, because it enables reviewers to take this into account in future decisions to accept or reject payments.